 So what is Information Architecture?

-Information architecture (IA) is the creation of a structure for a website, application, or other project, that allows us to understand where we are as users, and where the information or content we want is in relation to our position.
+Information architecture (IA) is the creation of a structure for a website, application, or another project, that allows us to understand where we are as users, and where the information or content we want is in relation to our position.

 Much like the architectural plans of a building, IA describes the skeleton of the project.
-Content, Visual elements, functionality, interaction and navigation are built according to the IA principles.
+Content, Visual elements, functionality, interaction and navigation are built according to IA principles.
 IA principles are the guides to good IA such as the principle of front doors.

 This principle states that one must assume at least half of the website’s visitors will come through some page other than the home page.
 Learn more about IA principles here.

 “Every year, companies are leaving millions of Euros on the table by not creating well thought out information architecture.”

 From the point of view of the team or teams designing and building of a website, the IA provides the important role of keeping everyone on the same page during development.